lyc-handson-aws/handson-topic2/README.md

 **See Stack's description for complete actions to reproduce the same project**

-> the default stack's region "Europe (Paris) eu-west-3"
+> the default stack's region "US East us-east-1"

 ## **AWS Resources**